rhielab/3Dgenome/README.md

 ### 6B.
 Average chromatin accessibility levels (%) of active promoters, enhancers, insulators, and NDRs without features that are in loop vs those that are not in loop

-### 6C.
-Average DNA methylation levels of active promoters, enhancers, insulators, and NDRs without features that are in loop vs those that are not in loop

-Panel C and D are generated using Bistools (Lay et al, 2015).
+This panel are generated using Bistools (Lay et al, 2015).
 Here we provide our example code to run Bistools.
 Basically, we used bistools to visualize NOMe-seq signal around interested sites (e.g. promoter, enhancer, insulator etc.) in density plot, average plot and heatmap.
-To make these graphs, the necessary input files are the ```HCG.bw``` and ```GCH.bw```, which are generated from NOMe-seq data using Bis-SNP ([Liu et al. 2012](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2012-13-7-r61)), as well as a ```.bed``` file (e.g. Histong Modification or CTCF narrowPeak file) which is used to specify the regions that you want to plot the signals on.
+To make these graphs, the necessary input files are the ```HCG.bw```(DNA methylation) and ```GCH.bw```(chromatin accessibility), which are generated from NOMe-seq data using Bis-SNP ([Liu et al. 2012](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2012-13-7-r61)), as well as a ```.bed``` file (e.g. Histong Modification or CTCF narrowPeak file) which is used to specify the regions that you want to plot the signals on.

 To generate average plot:
 ```